Indian Administrative Service: History

 During the East India Company period, the civil services were classified into three – covenanted, uncovenanted and special civil services.
 The covenanted civil service, or the Honourable East India Company's Civil Service (HEICCS), as it was called, largely comprised civil servants occupying the senior posts in the government.
 The uncovenanted civil service was introduced solely to facilitate the entry of Indians onto the lower rung of the administration.
-The special service comprised specialised departments, such as the Indian Forest Service, the Imperial Police and the Indian Political Service, whose ranks were drawn from either the covenanted civil service or the Indian Army.
+The special service comprised specialised departments, such as the Indian Forest Service, the Imperial Police and the Indian Political Department, whose ranks were drawn from either the covenanted civil service or the Indian Army.
 The Imperial Police included many Indian Army officers among its members, although after 1893 an annual exam was used to select its officers.
 In 1858 the HEICCS was replaced by the Indian Civil Service (ICS), which became the highest civil service in India between 1858 and 1947.
 The last appointments to the ICS were made in 1942.

 With the passing of the Government of India Act 1919 by the Parliament of the United Kingdom, the Indian civil services—under the general oversight of the Secretary of State for India—were split into two arms, the All India Services and the Central Services.
 The Indian Civil Service was one of the ten All India Services.

 In 1946 at the Premier's Conference, the Central Cabinet decided to form the Indian Administrative Service, based on the Indian Civil Service; and the Indian Police Service, based on the Imperial Police.

 When India was partitioned following the departure of the British in 1947, the Indian Civil Service was divided between the new dominions of India and Pakistan.
-The Indian remnant of the ICS was named the Indian Administrative Service, while the Pakistani remnant was named the Pakistan Administrative Service.
+The Indian remnant of the ICS was named the Indian Administrative Service, while the Pakistan remnant was named the District Management Group (later renamed to Pakistan Administrative Service in 2012).
 The modern Indian Administrative Service was created under Article 312(2) in part XIV of the Constitution of India, and the All India Services Act, 1951.

 Indian Frontier Administrative Service

-A special cadre was created in 1954 to administer NEFA (present day Arunachal Pradesh) and for later all North Eastern Region.
+A special cadre was created in 1954 to administer NEFA (present day Arunachal Pradesh) and for later Some North Eastern Region.
 It was first mooted by then Prime Minister Jawahar Lal Nehru.
 The services were placed under Ministry of External Affairs.

-In 1968, IFAS was merged with IAS.
-However Chief Ministers from Arunachal Pradesh and Mizoram revival of IFAS.
+In 1968, IFAS was merged with IAS and has hence lost its relevance.